Dyslexia and Speech & Language Development

 In early childhood, children with phonological problems are often slow to develop speech and language

 A child may make multiple speech errors and have problems with word-finding, grammatical forms and following the ‘flow’ of conversation

 These problems are not related to intelligence but to differences in how our brains process linguistic information

-Services are provided in small groups of 3 (maximum) in1.5 hour sessions, 2 x's a week -- to address each student's needs with specific individualized strategies.
-The setting is highly interactive to cultivate mutual learning and hands-on intervention that is pencil to paper based to insure multi-sensory learning.
+Services are provided in small groups of preferably 2 (3 maximum) in 1.5 hour sessions, 2 x a week to address each student's needs with specific individualized strategies.
+The setting is highly interactive to cultivate mutual learning and hands-on intervention that is pencil to paper based to ensure multi-sensory learning.

 Private one-to-one therapy sessions can be organized for those students who require more intense intervention or support.
 Weekend services and summer programs available.

 We are committed to making services accessible to all families and individuals in need.